kolargol/openvpn/README.md

 This playbook configures IPv6 as DualStack setup - this means, if server supports IPv6 then you will be able to use IPv6 on your localhost.
 Although I am using DualStack since long time, this one is not well tested on OpenBSD by me.
 If you find any problems please report them in Issues section.

+Exoscale will support IPv6 at the end of 2017, but you can use IPv6 and this playbook also on: [Vultr](https://www.vultr.com) (tested), [Azure](https://azure.microsoft.com/en-us/) or any other cloud where OpenBSD 6.1 is.

 ## My choose of cloud provider, apps and why

 For this playbook I have chosen [exoscale](https://www.exoscale.ch) as cloud provider (*but it will run on any OpenBSD you choose*).